Trayce Thompson Player Props: Dodgers vs. Diamondbacks

-Trayce Thompson and the Los Angeles Dodgers take the field for Opening Day against Zac Gallen and the Arizona Diamondbacks on March 30 at 10:10 PM ET.
+Trayce Thompson plays his first game of the season when the Los Angeles Dodgers face the Arizona Diamondbacks and Madison Bumgarner at Dodger Stadium, Saturday at 9:10 PM ET.

 Trayce Thompson Game Info & Props vs. the Diamondbacks